Snowplant

 Highway 108, Saint Mary and Sonora Passes

 The same basic resupply situation confronts backpackers hitting Highway 108 at the Sonora Pass as it did on Highway 4.
-Kennedy Meadows Pack Station is 8 miles West down the mountain from the Sonora Pass.
+Kennedy Meadows Pack Station is 9 miles West down the mountain from the Sonora Pass.
 I suggest hitching the 8 miles West, down to Kennedy Meadows to resupply.
-You also have the option of hitching 13 miles East to the Highways 108 and 395 junction, then hitching about 25 miles South on Highway 395 to the fine little town of Bridgeport.
-I don't recommend heading to Bridgeport for resupply.

 Kennedy Meadows is the superior resupply option in every respect.
 But if you do hit Bridgeport to resupply, check out Rhino's Bar and Grill.
 Rhino's sports pool tables, a nice cafe with great food, and a bar.
 US Marines, random special forces, and other military personnel from Pickle Meadow mingle with locals, car campers, hunters, fishermen, and the occasional backpacker misguided enough to head to Bridgeport for resupply.
-Bridgeport also has a grocery store.
+Bridgeport also has a grocery store(since closed).
 Bridgeport is also the Gateway to Twin Lakes, a fine Eastern entry into Yosemite's Northern Backcountry.

 Don't get me wrong, I like Bridgeport a lot, its fine residents, and especially the hot springs just South of town, but Kennedy Meadows is the Superior resupply option for backpackers crossing Highway 108.